Post

 In this case, we directly use Fastlane’s beta Lane to execute both packaging and deployment actions.

-In practical cases, we may need to deploy the same package result to different platforms (Firebase, TestFlight, etc.), so a better approach is to have packaging as one Action and deployment as another Action, to avoid running the packaging step twice; this also aligns better with CI/CD’s division of responsibilities.
+In practical cases, we may need to deploy the same package result to different platforms (Firebase, Testflight, etc.), so a better approach is to have packaging as one Action and deployment as another Action; otherwise, it will run packaging twice, which also aligns better with CI/CD’s division of responsibilities.

 The following is an example introduction: